PeterJochem/ToDo/README.md

 # To Do App
-Simple browser app for managing my to do list
+This is a simple browser app for managing my to do list

 # Results
 Below is a gif of myself using the app <br />